Jai-Srivastava-iphtech/DayListApp/README.md

   Account creation using email and password

 - **Today Screen (Task List)**
-  Displays the user’s daily tasks in a clean list
+  Displays the user's daily tasks in a clean list

 - **Task Detail Screen**
   Displays detailed information about a selected task